SharksZhang/ReadNotes/refactor/Refactoring_2nd_Edition .md

 - Test.
 - Consider Inline Function (115) on the source function.
   - The source function can stay indefinitely as a delegating function.
 But if its callers can just as easily reach the target directly, then it’s better to **remove the middle man**.

+#### 8.2 Move Field

+- Ensure the source field is encapsulated.
+- Test.
+- Create a field (and accessors) in the target.
+- Run static checks.
+- Ensure there is a reference from the source object to the target object.
+  - An existing field or method may give you the target.
+If not, see if you can easilycreate a method that will do so.
+Failing that, you may need to create a new field in the source object that can store the target.
+This may be a permanent change,but you can also do it temporarily until you have done enough refactoring in the broader context.
+- Adjust accessors to use the target field.
+  - If the target is shared between source objects, consider first updating the setter to modify both target and source fields, followed by Introduce Assertion (302) to detect inconsistent updates.
+Once you determine all is well, finish changing the accessors to use the target field.
+- Test.
+- Remove the source field.
+- Test.